antoniolruiz/Kaggle-House-Prices-Competition/README.md

 ### Overview

-Pending
+Repository containing code of submissions regarding the Kaggle competition and paper explaining course of action and results of the project.

 ### Important dependencies
  - lightgbm
+ - xgboost
+ - mlxtend
+ - scipy
  - sklearn
  - Tested to work for Python 3.6

 ### Contents

-Pending
+ - Submission.ipynb: Main code for the Kaggle competition.
+ - Visualizations.ipynb: Nice visualizations for better understanding the data
+ - funcs.py: Functions for visualization
+ - Final Paper - AMLF.docx: Final paper for the course, explaining course of action and results of the project.

 ### Instructions on Running
-Download the entire zip folder of our repo and run the `testing` jupyter notebook file.
+Download the entire zip folder of our repo and run the `Submission.ipynb` jupyter notebook file.